dittyoguu-dotcom/Option/README.md

-# FYERS NIFTY Price + OI Signals
+# NIFTY OI Confluence Dashboard

-This version compares two real NIFTY option-chain snapshots from FYERS.

-Signals:
-- Price up + OI up = Long Buildup
+This is the live Streamlit version of the uploaded OI Confluence dashboard.

+It connects directly to the existing FYERS API session and uses the real NIFTY option chain.

+Dashboard features:
+- NIFTY spot
+- Strike selector
+- CE/PE selector
+- PCR
+- Market Control
-- Price up + OI down = Short Covering
+- Bullish: Long Buildup + Short Covering
-- Price down + OI up = Short Buildup
-- Price down + OI down = Long Unwinding
+- Bearish: Short Buildup + Long Unwinding

-Bullish group:
-- Long Buildup
+- Support / Resistance zones
-- Short Covering
+- Confluence

-Bearish group:
+- OI buildup by premium range
-- Short Buildup
+- Alert threshold
+- Live option-chain table
-- Long Unwinding
+- Signal breakdown

-This is an analytical tool, not a trade recommendation.
+The uploaded React dashboard's mock data has been removed.

+Important:
+The original dashboard classified each mock tick using tick-to-tick premium and OI direction.
+The live FYERS option-chain endpoint provides LTP and OI/OI-change fields, so this first live dashboard classifies using those returned fields.

+No order placement is included.

-Keep FYERS credentials in Streamlit Secrets and never commit them to GitHub.
+Keep FYERS credentials only in Streamlit Secrets.